-This is where technologies like predictive analytics and machine learning come into play.
+This is where technologies like predictive analytics and machine learning come into play in elevation your public relations strategy.
 Predictive analytics use data to forecast what’s likely to happen.
 “Once we know on average what our efforts yield, we augment those efforts with data science to know when to ramp spending up and when to cool things off,” says Penn.

-Using predictive analytics to project needs in advance can be a winning formula when you’re trying to increase the budget.
+Using predictive analytics to project needs in advance can be a winning formula when you’re trying to increase your PR budget.
 To do this, you need data.

 What sources of data can help you make the case?